roboogle/gtkmvc3/gtkmvco/docs/quickstart/index.rst

     # ...
     def __init__(self):
         Model.__init__(self)
-        text = """gtkmvc is a thin framework for developing GUI applications with
+        text = """gtkmvc3 is a thin framework for developing GUI applications with
  Python and the pygtk toolkit."""
         # fills in some data